Linked Lists are non-contiguous sequence of elements (called nodes here).

 (first link reversal) and then we’ll need to attach node1

-to next block’s last element which is a hassle since first we’ll have to reverse next block and then connect them, dummy node approach is much smarter - Recursive way: reverse first k nodes iteratively in method, and let recursion do for the rest of the list and attach to recursive call’s return, return (propagate) last node of block back everytime.
+to next block’s last node which is a hassle since first we’ll have to reverse next block and then connect them, dummy node approach is much smarter - Recursive way: reverse first k nodes iteratively in method, and let recursion do for the rest of the list and attach to recursive call’s return, return (propagate) last node of block back everytime.
 Base case:

 when(lengthOfLL < k)